Idokr1/Grocery-Bud-With-Local-Storage-JS/README.md

 # Grocery Bud With Local Storage Project
-In this project, I created a grocery bud with options to add, edit and delete items, all the items are stored in the local storage of the user to keep them if the page is refreshed.
+In this project I created a grocery bud with options to add, edit and delete items, all the items are stored in the local storage of the user to keep them if the page is refreshed.
 I created it using JavaScript and CSS